Working For BHP

 - The program is open to all benefited employees.

-- It includes reimbursement up to $100 for membership to City recreation centers or other exercise facilities of the employee's choice as well as on-site wellness based educational classes.
+- It includes reimbursement of up to $125 for membership to exercise facilities of the employee's choice as well as $25 for completing an online health assessment, and $100 for completing an annual physical.

 Public Service Loan Forgiveness Program

 Boulder Housing Partners is a qualifying employer with the Public Service Loan Forgiveness Program.
 Under this program, you may qualify for forgiveness of the remaining balance due on your student loan.
-Learn more about the PSLF program here, or read the PSLF program fact sheet (pdf).
+Learn more about the PSLF program here.